-- 1 (H) Whether the claimant or requester representative is engaged in a trial or other hearing that - 2 conflicts with the Commission hearing; - 3 (I) Whether, pursuant to Government Code 17554, all parties have stipulated to a postponement; 4 and - 5 (J) Whether the interests of justice are best served by a postponement, by moving forward with 6 the hearing on the matter, or by imposing conditions on the postponement. - 7 (3) Approval of Requests for Postponement - 8 (A) A request filed by the claimant or requester at least 15 days before the hearing shall be 9 approved by the executive director for good cause. - (B) A request filed by stipulation of the parties, including the claimant or requester, shall beapproved by the executive director for good cause. - 12 (C) A request filed by the claimant or requester less than 15 days before the hearing may be 13 approved by the executive director for good cause. - 14 (D) A request filed by an interested party may be approved by the executive director for good - 14 (D) A request filed by an interested party may be approved by the executive director for good 15 cause.
-If a state agency makes a request before filing comments on the test claim, that request - 16 shall be accompanied by a notice of intent to oppose the test claim in whole or in part. - 17 (4) Postponement on Commission Staff's Own Motion: The executive director may postpone a - 18 hearing on a matter for good cause and shall notify all persons on the mailing list prepared - 19 pursuant to section 1181.4 of these regulations. - 20 (c) Continuance of a Hearing - (1) Prior to the adoption of its written decision on the matter being heard, the Commission on its - 22 own motion, or upon a clear showing of good cause at the request of a party, may continue a - hearing to another time or place.
+- 1 (H) Whether the claimant or requester representative is engaged in a trial or other hearing that - 2 conflicts with the Commission hearing; - 3 (I) Whether, pursuant to Government Code 17554, all parties have stipulated to a postponement; - 4 and - 5 (J) Whether the interests of justice are best served by a postponement, by moving forward with - 6 the hearing on the matter, or by imposing conditions on the postponement. - 7 (3) Approval of Requests for Postponement - 8 (A) A request filed by the claimant or requester at least 15 days before the hearing shall be - 9 approved by the executive director for good cause. - 10 (B) A request filed by stipulation of the parties, including the claimant or requester, shall be - approved by the executive director for good cause. - 12 (C) A request filed by the claimant or requester less than 15 days before the hearing may be - approved by the executive director for good cause. - 14 (D) A request filed by an interested party may be approved by the executive director for good - cause.
+If a state agency makes a request before filing comments on the test claim, that request - shall be accompanied by a notice of intent to oppose the test claim in whole or in part. - 17 (4) Postponement on Commission Staff's Own Motion: The executive director may postpone a - hearing on a matter for good cause and shall notify all persons on the mailing list prepared - 19 pursuant to section 1181.4 of these regulations. - 20 (c) Continuance of a Hearing - 21 (1) Prior to the adoption of its written decision on the matter being heard, the Commission on its - 22 own motion, or upon a clear showing of good cause at the request of a party, may continue a - hearing to another time or place.
 Written notice of the time and place of the continued hearing, - except as provided herein, shall be in accordance with section 1187.1 of these regulations.
-When - a continuance is ordered during a hearing, oral notice of the time and place of the continued - 26 hearing may also be given to each party present at the hearing. - 27 (2) Continuances will be granted only upon a clear showing of good cause as described in - 28 subdivision (b).
-In determining whether there is good cause for a continuance within the meaning - 29 of subdivision (a) the following policy should be taken into consideration: Continuances are not - favored by the Commission.
-The parties are expected to submit for decision all matters in - controversy at a single hearing and to produce at the hearing all necessary evidence, including - 32 witnesses, documents and anything considered essential in the proof of a party's allegations. - 33 Continuances will be granted only upon a clear showing of good cause. - Note: Authority cited: Sections 17527(g) and 17553(a), Government Code.
-Reference: Sections - 17527, 17551 and 17553(a), Government Code; and California Rules of Court, Rule 3.1332.
+When - a continuance is ordered during a hearing, oral notice of the time and place of the continued - hearing may also be given to each party present at the hearing. - 27 (2) Continuances will be granted only upon a clear showing of good cause as described in - subdivision (b).
+In determining whether there is good cause for a continuance within the meaning - 29 of subdivision (a) the following policy should be taken into consideration: Continuances are not - 30 favored by the Commission.
+The parties are expected to submit for decision all matters in - 31 controversy at a single hearing and to produce at the hearing all necessary evidence, including - witnesses, documents and anything considered essential in the proof of a party's allegations. - 33 Continuances will be granted only upon a clear showing of good cause. - Note: Authority cited: Sections 17527(g) and 17553(a), Government Code.
+Reference: Sections - 35 17527, 17551 and 17553(a), Government Code; and California Rules of Court, Rule 3.1332.